 Back in 2007 a group of scientists at the Max Delbrueck Center for Molecular Medicine in Berlin discovered that platelets also play a role in inflammation.
 Prior to this it was thought their role was primarily limited to blood clotting.
 However, the researchers found that platelets could provide neutrophils with additional receptors for producing the proinflammatory cytokine tumor necrosis factor (TNF).

 As we mentioned previously, when a foreign substance is detected neutrophils are the first ‘soldiers’ to arrive at the scene.
+This is why the PRP was mostly used for treating injuries.
 They engulf, attack and destroy the invader along with any dead tissue cells at the site.
 At the same time, receptor cells in the membranes of the neutrophils bind to specific types of chemicals that instruct the neutrophils to produce proinflammatory cytokines like Tumor necrosis factor (TNF).
 TNF’s primary role is to activate two other types of white blood cells – macrophages and lymphocytes.
 When these white blood cells receive the TNF signal, they come to the aid of the neutrophils and join forces to attack foreign bodies like bacteria.

 The 2007 research found that neutrophils could also acquire additional receptor molecules from platelets.
 The platelets release the receptors, called GPIIb/IIIa, in packages called microparticles.
 The microparticles bind to the surface of the neutrophils and release their content of receptor molecules.
 These molecules subsequently get incorporated into the outer membrane of the neutrophils and can then stimulate the neutrophil to produce TNF.
 The research also found that some of the receptors involved in the blood clotting process can set off an inflammatory reaction too.

 PRP, Hair Transplant Surgery And The Inflammation Response